 Lowe House weddings are regularly published across the wedding-blog world, and have been featured on (among others): Offbeat Bride, East Side Bride, 100 Layer Cake, A Practical Wedding, Green Wedding Shoes, 7×7 Weddings Online, The San Francisco Chronicle, Style Me Pretty California, and Martha Stewart Weddings.

-Elizabeth wrote the blog A Browner Brown from 2007-2010, and worked as part of the editorial team at Apartment Therapy: San Francisco from 2007-2008.
+Elizabeth wrote the popular personal design blog A Browner Brown from 2007-2010, and worked as part of the editorial team at Apartment Therapy: San Francisco from 2007-2008.
 She has also worked as, among other things: the managing editor of her college newspaper, in communications at a university, a band manager and consultant in the Bay Area music industry, and as a freelance graphic designer and photographer.
-She’s been a full time event planner and coordinator since she founded Lowe House Events in 2011, and started writing Get Sh*t Done, her popular column for the website A Practical Wedding, in 2013 .
+She’s been a full time event planner and coordinator since she founded Lowe House Events in 2011, a job that has led her to work all over the United States, and be interviewed for or featured on CNN Money, MainStreet, The San Francisco Chronicle, Martha Stewart Weddings, and Offbeat Bride, among other publications.
+She wrote a popular series of articles, titled Get Sh*t Done, for the website A Practical Wedding, in 2013.
 Please contact her if you’re interested in working with her.

 Elizabeth, On Events: I started planning weddings in 2006 when my friends started getting married.
 A life-long planner and organizer of events and parties, people I knew began to turn to me for help with their weddings (which for many people are the biggest parties they ever throw) and before I knew it I was working on several a year.
 What started as a hobby before turning into a side business became my full time job in 2011 with the formation of Lowe House Events.
 I consider myself incredibly lucky to get to work on weddings & other events full time – I get to go to a party most weekends because it’s literally my job.
 If you ask me, it just doesn’t get much better than that.